State Legislation & Reporting - WA

 Who to report to and how

-If you need to report an offence that requires immediate police attention, please call Western Australia Police: 131 444 or the Police Child Abuse Unit: 08 9492 5444.
+If you need to report a life-threatening offence that requires immediate police attention, please call Western Australia Police: 000.
+For police assistance and attendance call 131 444.

 If you suspect on reasonable grounds that a child is suffering abuse or neglect or you wish to discuss your concerns about a child or young person, you should telephone:

 Department for Child Protection and Family Support: (08) 9222 2555 or 1800 622 258 or contact your local district office.

 Crisis Care: 1800 199 008 or 08 9223 1111.
 This hotline operates 24 hours a day, 7 days a week.

 National Child Abuse Helpline: 1800 99 10 99.
 This helpline operates Monday to Friday, 9am-5pm AEST.